majorsopa/lye/README.md

 # lye
-a simple compiled language i made in rust. it uses intermediate representation (IR) instead of an abstract syntax tree (AST).
+a simple compiled language i made in rust.

 documentation will come once the language comes along more and things get to a solider point.